 I’m writing this blog post a little later than planned but as usual, it’s better late than never!
 So, right after spending time with the family back in Manila, we booked a flight and headed to Southern Leyte, where my grandmother (mother’s side) lives.
 After the plane ride, we still had another 5 hours drive to reach our destination and on our way, we passed by MacArthur Landing Memorial National Park for the popular “I shall return” promise.

-After the long drive, we finally arrived and right after we ate and fixed our luggages , we went to the beach nearby called the Tankaan Beach and to be completely frank with you , I did not enjoy it at all.
+After the long drive, we finally arrived and right after we ate and fixed our luggage, we went to the beach nearby called the Tankaan Beach and to be completely frank with you, I did not enjoy it at all.
 I was told that I loved to swim there back then but I guess things really do change.
 It was just filled with rocks which I didn’t like because instead of enjoying the sea I had to be very careful so I don’t hurt myself.
-I don’t want to act like I enjoyed it because I really didn’t and that’s just my opinion because I usually want to feelrelaxed and enjoy the tranquility when it comes to the ocean but that specific place did not give me that vibe.
+I don’t want to act like I enjoyed it because I really didn’t and that’s just my opinion because I usually want to feel relaxed and enjoy the tranquility when it comes to the ocean but that specific place did not give me that vibe.

-What I did love about our stay was the amount of sea food we ate, specifically my favourite: CRAB!
-We went on these sea food restaurants where we got to eat by the sea and that has to be the the highlight of my province experience.
+What I did love about our stay was the amount of seafood we ate, specifically my favorite: CRAB!
+We went to these seafood restaurants where we got to eat by the sea and that has to be the highlight of my province experience.

 We also had our own rooms in the house but it was useless and my cousins are to blame.
 They told me these scary stories that happened in the house and if you know me, I’m not about that life because I’m so naive and I’m a complete coward when talking about anything supernatural.
 But because of that, we all ended up sleeping on the floor in the living room on this thing we call “banig”.
 I loved the experience despite having mosquitos attack me while I was asleep.